rcbyron/hey-athena-client/README.md

 *(double beep)*
 "What is the price of bitcoin right now?"
 *(responds with the current bitcoin price)*

+## How can I make my own robo-butler?
+- Download and install Athena Voice using the directions below
+- Write your own modules so Athena can respond to different commands

+## How can I help?
+- Write modules and contribute them by submitting a pull request to this repository
+- Find errors and post issues
+- If you modify the framework software, submit a pull request
+- Give feedback and help us build a community!

 ## Core Dependencies
 - Python 3